marcells210/WHSTechNotes/journal.md

 # january 8, 2025
  the thing enjoyed most about this class was the work and thhe programming it wasa actually fun

+# january 22, 2025
+one feature i would add to tiktok if i was a coding it would be to put in parlays to win my money